ed-kung/CSUN-Econ-433/labs/lab02/README.md

 - R is open source software, meaning it is free for anyone to use.
 It also has a large and active community of developers.

 - Data science is an in-demand skill.
 R is one of the most commonly used tools among data scientists (along with Python).
-A tech company manager once told me that they're only looking for interns who can work in R or Python.
+An ad-tech company manager looking to hire econ masters students once told me that they're only looking for interns who can work in R or Python.
 Excel was not sufficient.

 **Data science?
 I thought this was an economics class.**